 This course will examine the process of translation through critical analysis and comparison of translated articles with the original.
 There will be translation exercises using articles taken from newspapers, magazines, and books.

-Prerequisite: JPN353 (or JPN351)
+Prerequisite: JPN345(or former JPN349, JPN353)

 JPN406.
 Translating English to Japanese: Theory and Practice 2 (4cr)